+I suggest detoxing first because of the support it lends to the process of losing weight.
 The body must be clean and the eliminatory and digestive processes must be working normally or any type of diet will be harder on the body.

 For more on the importance of regular detox, also read What makes a good detox?.
 Give your body a

 great head start on losing the weight by cleansing the colon, blood, lymph, liver, kidneys and skin.